 If you’re moving to Canada from Ireland, the Express Entry option is the quickest and most direct way to immigrate.

 The Express Entry system is designed for skilled workers who want to live and work in Canada permanently.

 To be eligible, you must first create an online profile and meet the minimum requirements for one of the three programs: the Federal Skilled Worker Program, the Federal Skilled Trades Program, or the Canadian Experience Class.

-If you’re eligible, you’ll be entered into a pool of candidates, where you’ll be ranked by points against others based on your skills, years of work experience, education, language proficiency, age and other factors.
+If you’re eligible, you’ll be entered into a pool of candidates.
+Express Entry candidates are selected based on a comprehensive ranking system.
+You’ll be ranked by points against others based on your skills, years of work experience, education, language proficiency, age and other factors.